tabzim/4incubator/README.md

 # sentiment-analysis
-Machine learning models to classify tweets into 3 classes of sentiments on CPEC
+Machine learning models to classify tweets into 3 classes of sentiments